Below are some of our most commonly asked questions. If the answer to your question is not listed, see our contact page for more info.

 Question: What should I bring to a CRWM event?

-Answer: All participants should bring an open mind and dress appropriately for the weather.
+Answer: All participants should bring an open mind!
+This event brings a new perspective to accessibility and respect for wheelchair users.
+Make sure to dress appropriately.
+You will have the opportunity to utilize the wheelchairs and some components occur outside, if weather permits.
 Again, consider having money to cover the meal for all who plan to eat.

 Question: Does my child have to sit in a wheelchair during a CRWM event?